 The update of Regional Transport Strategy has been informed by consultation with a wide range of stakeholders through the Main Issues Report (MIR).
-The Main Issues Report included a summary of policy and other changes since the publication of the original Regional Transport Strategy in 2008 and consultation on the RTS Objectives and Main Issues.
-This public consultation was undertaken in summer 2016.
+The Main Isues Report included a summary of policy and other changes since the publication of the original Regional Transport Strategy in 2008 and consultation on the RTS Objectives and Main Issues.